 If you have specific thoughts about birth positions you’d like to try when giving birth, how you want your baby’s cord clamped and whether you’d like them skin-to-skin immediately, it’s a good idea to write it down in your birth plan in advance, so your midwives are aware of your preferences and wishes.

-The third stage of labour
+The third stage of labour: delivery of the placenta

 After your baby’s been born, the placenta and the remaining parts of the umbilical cord need to be delivered.
 This is the third and final stage of labour and can happen within a few minutes to an hour after your baby is born.